borisMI7/s21_ML1/README.md

 # Machine learning introduction

-Summary: This project is about introduction into machine learning and particularly about primary data analysis with some practical basics.
+Summary: This project is an introduction to machine learning and especially to primary data analysis with some practical basics.

 💡 [Tap here](https://new.oprosso.net/p/4cb31ec3f47a4596bc758ea1861fb624) **to leave your feedback on the project**.
 It's anonymous and will help our team make your educational experience better.
 We recommend completing the survey immediately after the project.